o-t-w/blog/src/content/blog/select-and-selectlist.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-This feature is currently supported in Safari 17 and Chrome 118.
+This feature is supported in Safari 17, Chrome 118 and Firefox 122.

 We already had a way to group options with `<optgroup>`, which displays a label for each group: